michaelbrewer/aws-lambda-events/docs/lambda-resources.md

     - [x] `-f=<function-name>` - set the aws lambd function name
     - [x] `-r=<region>` - override the aws region
     - [ ] `--template-var-name=<template-var-value>` - override the template variable name
-- [ ] Drop _OR_ Extend the console ui and use [textual](https://github.com/Textualize/textual)
+- [ ] UI: Drop _OR_ Extend the console ui and use [textual](https://github.com/Textualize/textual)
     - [ ] UI: Auto discover the different lambdas and show a list or do code completion.
     - [x] UI: Show list of supported event sources. [event source examples](https://github.com/michaelbrewer/aws-lambda-events/tree/main/docs/events)
-- [ ] Add some templated parameters for the event source, to allow for flexibility.
 - [ ] Publish as pip package (if SAM or CDK support does not progress)
     - [ ] Setup a cli packaged (`setup.py`?)
     - [ ] Package the events
+- [ ] Add some templated parameters for the event source, to allow for flexibility.

 **Documentation**